Birdo1221/Mirai-Variant/README.md

 :gear: Running the C&C Server ❗

-This is just the code for the `Controller` and `Client` from a Mirai variant I've had for about two years.
+This is just the code for the `Server` and `Client` from a Mirai variant.
+I've had this for about two years.

 ```